l-palermo/CV/README.md

 ## About me

-I am a Software Developer who has graduated at Makers Academy - 12 weeks software development Bootcamp.
+I am a Software Developer who has graduated from Makers Academy - 12 weeks software development Bootcamp.
 I previously worked as a fully qualified Architect for different firms in London and Italy.

-After years studying and working in Architecture, I felt the need to work on something that has a more direct impact on the user life.
-The way the user experience the space is the more important part of designing a building but I felt the desire to go deeper and create products that help to solve peoples doing their work, that empowers them, proving better e more reliable services.
+After years studying and working in Architecture, I felt the desire to work on something that has a more direct impact on the user life.
+The most important part of designing a building is the way the user experiences the space so I felt the desire to go deeper and create products that help peoples doing their work, that empowers them, providing better and more reliable services.

-I have always been passionate about tech and the way it is changing our life really excites me.
+I have always been passionate about tech, the way it is changing our life really excites me.
 So I started coding and immediately got a lot of satisfaction from it.
 Logic, quick feedback, stack trace to find my way through the bug and infinite possibilities of what I could have created for the users with it.
-All these convinced me that tech is the way to go to help peoples build a better world and realise my wish.
+All these factors convinced me that tech is the way to go to help people build a better world and so realise my wish.

 ## Skills